My goodness, it's Him...

 YADA

 YADA is program for conducting Bayesian estimation and evaluation of Dynamic Stochastic General Equilibrium (DSGE) and Vector AutoRegressive (VAR) models.
-It is developed by the New Area-Wide Model (NAWM) team at the Monetary Policy Research Division (formerly the Econometric Modelling Division) within the Directorate General Research of the European Central Bank (ECB).
+It is developed by the New Area-Wide Model (NAWM) team at the Forecasting and Policy Modelling Division (formerly at the Monetary Policy Research Division and before that at the Econometric Modelling Division within the Directorate General Research) of the European Central Bank (ECB).
 Unlike other DSGE estimation applications, such as Dynare, YADA is a GUI-based program.

 To take a tour of YADA I warmly recommend that you check out the YADA online help.
 Among other things, you can look at a large number of screenshots.